ko1h/lakai/README.md

 ## Personas

-Scott "I need a workspace for new start up company.
+Scott - "I need a workspace for new start up company._

 Needs:

     * Affordable office space
     * Looking for a place that him and his team of 4 can work quietly
     * Looking for a place that has fast wifi and area that are quiet

 Pain points:

      * Cost per month
      * Privacy
      * Technologies: wifi

 How we can serve:

      * Provide competitive cost
      * Provide private space for him and his small team
      * Fast and safe wifi

-Cole "I recently moved here and need a workspace to code"
+Cole - "I recently moved here and need a workspace to code"

 Needs:
-    * Affordable office space

     * Looking for a place that has fast wifi and area that are quiet
     * A place where I can feel safe

 Pain points:
-     * Cost per month

      * Privacy
      * Technologies: wi-fi, faxing,

 How we can serve:

    * Provide competitive cost
    * Provide private space for him
    * Fast and safe wifi

-Devin "I need a place to be creative"
+Devin - "I need a place to be creative"

 Needs:

     * Meet new people who are also in the creative field
     * Affordable office space where I can have clients come

 Pain points:

      * Cost per month
      * Finding other people who are interested in the same thing

 How we can serve:

      * Provide competitive cost
      * Provide community atmosphere where are also learning